Silver State Bank: Failure

 On September 5, 2008, the bank was closed by the Nevada Financial Institutions Division and placed under Federal Deposit Insurance Corporation (FDIC) receivership.
 Nonbrokered FDIC-insured accounts in Nevada were transferred to Nevada State Bank, while those in Arizona were transferred to National Bank of Arizona, both of which are operating subsidiaries of Zions Bancorporation.
 The bank was the 11th insured commercial bank to fail in 2008, compared to three in all of 2007.
 An estimated $450 to $550 million in losses are expected to be covered by the FDIC Deposit Insurance Fund.
 Some customers, who did not understand FDIC insurance limits, sustained losses of deposits they believed safe.
 Uninsured deposited amounted to $20 million in 500 accounts.

 The underlying cause of failure was overexposure to risky real estate loans, especially mortgages on undeveloped land purchased for home construction that was no longer viable following the collapse of the housing bubble.
+In January 2009, Silver State Bancorp filed for Chapter 11 bankruptcy protection.